 Please note that submitting a credentialing application is NOT a contract for provider participation.

-South Country encourages practitioners to complete the credentialing process using the MCC/ApplySmart system.
+South Country Health Alliance encourages practitioners to complete the credentialing process using the MCC website.
 If this is not an option, applications may be submitted via email to email@example.com.
+Applicable credentialing documents may be found below.
 Faxed and hard copy submissions will be returned unprocessed.

 Credentialing Tips for More Efficient Application Processing

-- Credentialing applications should be submitted at least 90 days prior to the practitioner’s start date with your organization.
+- Credentialing applications should be submitted at least 90 days prior to the practitioner’s start date with your organization as South Country Health Alliance does not assign retroactive effective dates.

-- All applicable sections of the credentialing application must be completed.
+- All applicable sections of the credentialing application must be completed, including the Model of Care Summary.

-- All dates must be in month/year format.
+- All date fields must be in month, day, and year format.

-- Current copies of the practitioner’s professional state license, DEA registration (if applicable), and certificate of malpractice liability insurance are required with the application.
+- Include current copies of applicable professional state licensure, DEA registration, and malpractice liability insurance certificate.

 Rights and Notification